merryluoo/futuristechltd.github.io/README.md

 ## About

-Futurise Tech Ltd is a forward-thinking technology company based in the United Kingdom, providing:
+Futuristech Limited is a forward-thinking technology company based in the United Kingdom, providing:
 - Mobile App Development (iOS & Android)
 - Web Development
 - Cloud Solutions